 Roasted Eggplant Casserole

-- 12 ounces (about 6 cups) broccoli florets cut smaller than 2 inches
+- 6 cups broccoli florets, cut smaller than 2 inches

-- 3 ounces (about 1/2 cup) drained sliced kalamata or black olives
+- 1/2 cup drained sliced kalamata or black olives

 - 2 tablespoons olive oil

 - 1/2 teaspoon black pepper

 - On a large baking sheet lined with parchment paper, spread out eggplant cubes and broccoli florets in a single layer.
 Drizzle with olive oil and season with salt and pepper.

 - Bake at 400 F until the eggplant and broccoli are tender, about 20 minutes.